Last Updated on October 10, 2023 by Melissa Reome

 Beef tenderloin, filet mignon, chateaubriand which are all the same piece of meat doesn’t have that extra beefy flavor that say a ribeye or strip steak does.
-This the reason that many restaurants serve a sauce with filet mignon.
+This is the reason that many restaurants serve a sauce with filet mignon.
 Essentially, it is beneficial to amp up the flavor.
-A Beef Wellington does just that.
+Beef Wellington does just that.
 Beef with layers of duxelles, prosciutto and puff pastry add that special something to take this cut of beef over the top.
 There is one thing that beef tenderloin does have that other cuts do not.
 That is the soft mouthfeel of the beef.
 When cooked perfectly, it truly is the most tender cut available.
 Many choose to serve their Beef Wellington with a sauce and some prefer it without.

 A Few Words About Puff Pastry

 Before I scare those of you unfamiliar with puff pastry, you can find it in the freezer section of most grocery stores.
-For those who aren’t familiar, puff pastry although made from only a few ingredients is a fairly labor intensive to make.
+For those who aren’t familiar, puff pastry although made from only a few ingredients is fairly labor intensive to make.